Wolfsburg, we have a problem: How Volkswagen stalled in China

 That structural modification, details of which have not been previously reported, would amount to tens of millions of dollars for the hundreds of thousands of vehicles a year that would be affected at the venture, the sources said.
 It was a significant cost for a company that had said it was trying to trim manufacturing costs in China and globally.

-Global automakers' expensive renunciation of oil comes at a time when they can no longer count on the dominance they have enjoyed in decades gone by in China, where they're feeling the heat from local petrol and electric players challenging them on technology and design.
+Global carmakers' expensive renunciation of oil comes at a time when they can no longer count on the dominance they have enjoyed in decades gone by in China, where they are feeling the heat from local petrol and electric players challenging them on technology and design.

 A Volkswagen spokesman said it developed products specifically for the Chinese market and that the test failed by the Passat had simulated a head-on collision between two cars, a scenario it said was less likely in China than the United States.

 "In China, there are central barriers on the highways," Volkswagen added.
-"In China, there aren't normally as many trucks or pickup trucks compared to US traffic scenarios."
+"In China, there aren't normally as many trucks or pickup trucks compared with US traffic scenarios."

 Asked about the 400-yuan modification, the spokesman said Volkswagen was constantly improving its products according to customer feedback, and to make them safer.

-The new Passat in China was the first model to have such a structural modification when it was rolled out in mid-2020, according to the sources.
+The new Passat in China was the first model to have such a structural modification when it was rolled out in the middle of last year, according to the sources.
 It passed the insurance industry test that its predecessor had failed.

-But the reputational and financial damage has proved more persistent for Volkswagen, which has been the top-selling foreign carmaker in China and has made largely healthy profits during its over three decades there, the longest of any overseas player.
+But the reputational and financial damage has proved more persistent for Volkswagen, which has been the top-selling foreign carmaker in China and has made largely healthy profits during its more than three decades there, the longest of any overseas player.

 Volkswagen's profit per vehicle in the country has fallen from levels of €1,400 to €1,500 around 2015 to around €1,000 and even closer to €800 in most recent quarters, according to Bernstein analysts, who described China as "of utmost importance for VW's financial health".